Take this brief assessment to identify common experiences for family members dealing with addiction.

-If you answered yes to any or all of these questions, I can help.
+If you answered yes to any or all of these questions, we can help.

 - Learn to create beneficial changes for yourself and your family member

-- Discover learnings and insights into your current situation.
+- Discover learning and insights into your current situation.

 - Find your own courage, strength and wisdom in the midst of this challenge.